-- 3. Declaring that Defendants have committed the violations of law alleged herein; - Ordering and overseeing any and all injunctive relief the Court 4. deems appropriate; - 5.
-Awarding statutory damages in the maximum amount for which the law provides; - Awarding restitution, monetary damages, including, but not 6. limited to any compensatory, incidental, or consequential damages in an amount that the Court or jury will determine, in accordance with applicable law; - Providing for any and all equitable monetary or other relief the 7.
-Court deems appropriate; - Awarding punitive or exemplary damages in accordance with 8. proof and in an amount consistent with applicable precedent; - 9.
+- 3. Declaring that Defendants have committed the violations of law alleged herein; - 4.
+Ordering and overseeing any and all injunctive relief the Court deems appropriate, which includes permanently enjoining Defendants from engaging in false and misleading marketing, promotion, and advertising of fairlife products and their containers; - 5.
+Awarding statutory damages in the maximum amount for which the law provides; - 6.
+Awarding restitution, monetary damages, including, but not limited to any compensatory, incidental, or consequential damages in an amount that the Court or jury will determine, in accordance with applicable law; - 7.
+Providing for any and all equitable monetary or other relief the Court deems appropriate; - 8.
+Awarding punitive or exemplary damages in accordance with proof and in an amount consistent with applicable precedent; - 9.
 Appointing Plaintiffs' counsel of record as Class Counsel; - 10.
 Awarding Plaintiffs' counsel their reasonable costs and expenses of suit, including attorneys' fees; - 11.
 Awarding pre- and post-judgment interest to the extent the law allows; and